Rusanov expedition: Spitsbergen

 The expedition left Alexandrovsk on 26 June, arriving at Bellsund on 3 July.
 After an initial overland traverse of 200 km, Rusanov and his team over the next six weeks made another 1000 km of geological traverses, staking 28 claims on promising coal deposits.
 On completion of work in Spitsbergen, Rusanov announced to the expedition members he planned to sail east rather than returning to port, and it became clear he was considering taking the opportunity to investigate the Northern Sea Route.
 He seems to have asked for volunteers to accompany him: Samoilovich and Svatoš returned home via Norway on a passing steamer along with the expedition field reports and scientific collections, as did A. Popov, who was in poor health.
 Rusanov also sent a message to St Petersburg advising "programme completely executed [...] am going east".

-The change of plan had not been authorised by the government, and the degree to which expedition members were aware of Rusanov's intentions in advance is uncertain.
+The government had not authorised the change of plan, and the degree to which expedition members were aware of Rusanov's intentions in advance is uncertain.
 While the student Semonov wrote to his parents that he would be back from Spitsbergen by early October at the latest, Vasily Cheremkhin, one of the sailors, wrote before leaving Alexandrovsk that they would be sailing from "Spitsbergen to Franz Josef Land [...] clearly we'll have to winter".
 Samoilovich later claimed that before leaving he attempted to dissuade Rusanov and Kuchin from wintering, suggesting the ship was too small and their supplies inadequate; Kuchin supposedly agreed and said they would "turn back" if threatened by ice.

-Rusanov himself seems to have been overwhelmingly confident, writing to his mother "we can winter perfectly well.
+Rusanov himself seems to have been overwhelmingly confident, writing to his mother, "We can winter perfectly well.
 We are extremely well supplied [...] the ship is strong, with plenty of experience in ice [...]
 Do not worry about us".
 He was by this time a seasoned Arctic traveller, with a great deal of experience of small boat navigation around Novaya Zemlya, while Amundsen had successfully traversed the Northwest Passage in 1902–5 in an even smaller vessel.
-However given the unknown conditions in the east of the Kara Sea, the northerly route proposed around Novaya Zemlya, and the late time of year, Rusanov's plan remained an extremely risky, possibly irresponsible, undertaking.
+However, given the unknown conditions in the eastern Kara Sea, the northerly route proposed around Novaya Zemlya, and the late season, Rusanov's plan remained an extremely risky, possibly irresponsible undertaking.